Derkergaming20/Derkergaming20/README.md

 Always eager to learn, explore new tech, and build cool stuff.
 I love solving problems and connecting with others in the tech community.
 🌱 Currently learning Machine Learning and Ethical Hacking 💬 Feel free to ask me about Java, JavaScript, AI, Cybersecurity, or anything else!
-⚡ Fun fact: I code better when I’m listening to [your favorite music genre or playlist] 🎧

 🛠️ My Tech Stack
 Languages: